U-siro/LPOPBancho/README.md

 [Report](https://github.com/Castar/LPOPBancho/issues) to get fixed! but only one person developing, and can had problem.

-# No Source Code?
-Yes.
-Because really buggy and confuse your head!
-Please wait more days...

 # What are working?
 - [ ] Ranking Listing
 - [x] Bancho Login